jverkoey/windfish/README.md

 Windfish is a disassembler for Gameboy ROMs that can generate [RBGDS](https://github.com/gbdev/rgbds)-compatible assembly code.

+## Background

+This project was originally initiated to support [archaelogical efforts]https://kemenaran.winosx.com/posts/category-disassembling-links-awakening) aimed at understanding the implementation details behind Link's Awakening for the original Gameboy.
+The name "Windfish" is a reference to the main focus of the Link's Awakening storyline.

 ## Overview

 The core design principle of the Windfish disassembler is to maximize legibility of generated assembly code with minimal configuration.